CatsMeow492/practicedemo/README.md

 • Server-side rendered list of all countries powered by the public [REST Countries v3](https://restcountries.com/) API.
 • Search & region filtering with instant feedback (React Query caching).
 • Accessible dark/light theme toggle using Tailwind semantic tokens.
-• Detail page with bordering-country shortcuts and SEO-ready `<Head>` meta tags.
+• Detail page with bordering-country shortcuts and SEO-ready metadata.
 • Unit tests (Jest + Testing-Library) and E2E coverage (Playwright).
+• Authentication with NextAuth.js (GitHub and demo credentials).
+• Optimized image loading with Next.js Image and custom API route.
+• Docker containerization for local development and production.

 > Refer to [`20step.md`](20step.md) for the complete project roadmap.